Nextiva / Blog / VoIP

 Toll-Free Number FAQs

-If a toll-free number is calling you, it could be a legitimate business reaching out for customer service, billing, or appointment reminders.
-However, scammers sometimes spoof toll-free numbers to appear credible.
-If the call seems suspicious, hang up and verify the company’s contact information directly on their website before returning the call.
+It could be a legitimate business call for a valid reason.
+However, scammers often “spoof” toll-free numbers to appear trustworthy.
+If you aren’t expecting the call, it’s best to hang up and verify the company’s official number on their website before calling back.